aascode/catpro/README.md

         |-- baseline_ht.py: SVMs for baseline with hyperparameter tuning (e.g., gridsearch, randomsearch)
         |-- baseline_PROJECT_NAME.py: final baseline used for publication with parameters from baseline_ht.py
         |-- gpt2.py

+        # Visualization and results: *output to plot*
+        |-- interpretation.py: eg, show top feature scores for a given input in a heatmap
+        |-- plot_outputs.py

 ```